grungestranger/laravel-eloquent-table-name-trait/README.md

 # grungestranger/laravel-eloquent-table-name-trait

-Provides an Eloquent trait to get the names of tables of your models.
+Provides an Eloquent trait to get the names of tables of your models statically.

 ## Requirements